 • • • • •

 Dennis was a writer of secondary heritage studies materials at BJU Press for a number of years.
-Before that, he taught history in Christian schools and homeschooled his four daughters along with his wife, so he understands both forms of education.
+Before that, he taught history in Christian schools and homeschooled his four daughters along with his wife.

 What sections would you include in a travel notebook for kids?